DragonL40/logseq/pages/In the Mood for Love.md

 - Interesting camera shoots; seeing the plot indirectly; invasion of privacy (?); surveillance, ;
 - Most part of the story happens in the character's mind?
 	- Mrs. Chen dressing up to go get noodles
+	- The audience are not in on the plot
+		- When Mrs. Chen sees